revilowaldow/IDRotF-Obsidian/Session Notes/2026/01 22 - Session 34.md

 ![[Pasted image 20260122221615.png]]

-Running out of the woods, panicked fox in a tra
+Running out of the woods, panicked fox in a trap